 Note 3 - Local authorities sometimes give financial guarantees that require them to make specified payments to reimburse the holder of a debt if the debtor fails to make payment when due in accordance with the terms of the contract.
 The Council provided a financial guarantee in respect of the refurbishment of Hartsdown Leisure Centre that was undertaken by Thanet Leisure Force (now Your Leisure Kent Limited).
 A similar arrangement has been entered into for the new Ramsgate Swimming Pool.
-Further details of these contingent liabilities can be found in Note 41.
+Further details of these contingent liabilities can be found in Note 39.
 Should payment under the guarantees become probable, the amount of the liabilities will need to be determined under IAS 37.
 As it is not probable that payment by the Authority will be required, the guarantees have been recognised as contingent liabilities only and as such have not been recognised as current or long term liabilities in the above table.

 Note 4 - The Council has made small soft loans at less than market rates (soft loans).
-For further details on these loans please see Note 24C.